kreier/kreier.github.io/README.md

 <img src="https://kreier.github.io/T300/docs/T300-20191119.jpg" width="40%" align="right">

 Third iteration of student robots at AISVN.
-Started ASA session II at AISVN in November 2019.
+Started ASA session II at AISVN in __November 2019__.
 Was about to be finished in February 2020, but schools in Vietnam were closed after TET in January 2020.
 The prototype was finished and can be seen on the right.
 It includes:

 - Motorshield L298 with buzzer on pin4
 - 4 DoF robot arm with 4 servos on pin A0 to A3